HannaBerggren/Love-Barista/README.md

 GitHub issues, milestones and projects were used to document and track an agile development approach.
 An issue was created for each user story.
 All user stories were then added to a 'Product Backlog' milestone [Link to product backlog](https://github.com/HannaBerggren/Love-Barista/milestone/1).

 I set up a plan for development this plan was just to show how it could work in real life.
-Development was divided into iterations with a timebox of four working days, each with a total value of 16 story points.
-The duration in calendar days was variable during development, due to fitting the four working days around work and other commitments.
 A milestone and a GitHub project board (a Kanban board) were created for each iteration, and user stories moved from the Product Backlog and into iterations as each cycle of work began.
-They were labelled as 'must have', 'could have' or 'should have' goals for the iteration, and assigned story point values.
-Story points for 'must have' user stories never exceeded 9 (60%).
+They were labelled as 'must have' goals for the iteration, and assigned story point values.

 A project Kanban board was used to track progress, with user stories moved between 'Todo', 'In Progress' and 'Done' columns as appropriate.
 ![Image](/static/css/images/kanbanboard.png)

-There was consideable uncertainty as to how many story point to allocate to each task.
-Therefore the first iteration had tasks exceeding 16 storie points in total.
-Tasks that didn't finish in time where to be moved in to the next iteration.

 ### Typography